csc-training/geocomputing/python/STAC/Readme.md

 	* Working directory: /scratch/project_2002044 during course, own project scratch later
 * Click launch and wait until granted resources
 * Click "Connect to Jupyter"
+* If you want to use Dask extension in JupyterLab, see [Dask instructions in docs.csc.fi](https://docs.csc.fi/support/tutorials/dask-python/#dask-with-jupyter)